-- 8. For the purposes of: - 8.1 clauses 6.1, 6.2 and 6.3, notwithstanding anything else in this Code, this information must also be provided to a person when they first contract with a provider for the supply of a naked broadband service; and - 8.2 clause 6.4, the information must note the existence and purpose of the written application form referred to in clause 13.3, and ensure the form is readily available to consumers.
+- 8. For the purposes of: - 8.1 clauses 6.1, 6.2 and 6.3, notwithstanding anything else in this Code, this information must also be provided to a person when they first contract with a provider for the supply of a naked broadband service or a copper landline service; and - 8.2 clause 6.4, the information must note the existence and purpose of the written application form referred to in clause 13.3, and ensure the form is readily available to consumers; and - 8.3 clauses 7.3, 7.4 and 8.1, the requirement to provide information will be met where a provider provides a link to the required information and adequately describes what information is available at the link.